mcworkaholic/Address-Auto-Typer/README.md

 `pyinstaller main.py --onefile`
 * look to the upper left hand corner for "build" find main.exe, and copy paste that to wherever you wish.

+## Testing
+* Download the provided Excel file
+* Make sure to specify correct paths on lines 55 and 67

 ## Notes
 * You do not need to install pyinstaller or its dependencies(altgraph, future, pefile, pywin32-ctypes, pyinstaller-hooks-contrib, pyinstaller ) if you wish to just run it as a .py